Last updated on February 6, 2026

 Restless Bivouac

 Restless Bivouac is coming in tapped, no way around it.
-That's a bit more of a downside for Boros () than most archetypes given the aggressive nature, but what can you do?
-The land costs to turn on, and you get a 2/2 that gives any target creature you control a +1/+1 counter, which means this puppy gets stronger as it goes on.
+That's a bit more of a downside for Boros than most color pairs given the aggressive nature, but what can you do?
+The land costs to turn on, and you get a 2/2 that gives any target creature you control a +1/+1 counter, which means this puppy gets stronger with each attack.
 It's not too expensive to activate, gets better the longer the game goes on, and hits both your colors.
 You can't ask for much more on a creature land.

 Sundown Pass